 Anthiel was an acquaintance of Kiesler who achieved some notoriety for creating intricate musical compositions.
 He synchronized his melodies across twelve player pianos, producing stereophonic sounds no one had ever heard before.
 Kiesler incorporated Anthiel’s technology for synchronizing his player pianos.
 Then, she was able to synchronize the frequency changes between a weapon’s receiver and its transmitter.

 Most of you won’t recognize the name Kiesler.
 And no one would remember the name Hedy Markey.
-But it’s a fair bet than anyone reading this newsletter of a certain age will remember one of the great beauties of Hollywood’s golden age ~ Hedy Lamarr.
+But it’s a fair bet that anyone reading this news letter of a certain age will remember one of the great beauties of Hollywood’s golden age ~ Hedy Lamarr.
 That’s the name Louis B. Mayer gave to his prize actress.
 That’s the name his movie company made famous.

 Meanwhile, almost no one knows Hedwig Kiesler – aka Hedy Lamarr – was one of the great pioneers of wireless communications.
 Her technology was developed by the U.S. Navy, which has used it ever since.